Nutlope/pdftochat/README.md

 ## Todos v1

-- [ ] Stream data back using the Vercel AI SDK on the backend – HOLD ON THIS until langchain updates
+- [ ] Verify data is streaming back in general
-- [ ] Support the frontend with the Vercel AI SDK
+- [ ] Stream data back to the frontend somehow – Vercel AI SDK or my own streaming lib the Vercel AI SDK on the backend
-- [ ] Move away from that APAC region on pinecone, upgrade acc
+- [ ] Add US region on pinecone by upgrading account
 - [ ] Add loading UI for ingesting data
 - [ ] Implement the landing page UI
 - [ ] Implement design changes on pdf page + fix responsiveness

+## Todos v2

 - [ ] Add SEO metadata in layout.tsx

-## Todos v1.5

 - [ ] Move to latest Upload library
 - [ ] Tell folks to compress PDFs if they're beyond 10MB or accept more
 - [ ] Add trash icon for folks to delete PDFs and implement delete functionality
 - [ ] Add sources with a page number
 - [ ] Use the uploader from https://zoo.replicate.dev/
 - [ ] Use LLM Report for OpenAI observability
+- [ ] Migrate Pinecone + Vercel postgres to Supabase
+- [ ] Add an initial message with sample questions or just add them as bubbles
+- [ ] Add an option to get answers as lists or paragraphs

+## Todos - Future

 - [ ] Migrate all CSS modules to tailwind

-## Todos v2

-- [ ] Add an option to get answers as lists or paragraphs
-- [ ] Error handling
+- [ ] Add better error handling
 - [ ] Add rate limiting for uploads
 - [ ] Replace images from chat with something better
 - [ ] Make it detect handdrawn images: https://replicate.com/meta/nougat
-- [ ] Use Vercel KV for caching
+- [ ] Use Upstash for caching
-- [ ] Use Vercel Postgres w/ pgvector instead of Pinecone

 **General errors**